|Nutritional Guidelines (per serving)|

-Build the ingredients in order in a collins glass.
+Build the ingredients in order in a collins glass filled with ice.

 Serve and enjoy!

-The Liquors.
 Let's be honest: save your good booze for another drink.
-There's so much going on in the Long Beach Tea that there's really no need to pour your best spirits into it unless you want to.
-Bartenders typically make these "Teas" with liquor from the well and it's a perfect way for you to save money in your home bar as well.
+There's so much going on in the Long Beach tea that there's really no need to pour your best spirits into it unless you want to.
+Bartenders typically make these "teas" with liquor from the well and it's a perfect way for you to save money in your home bar as well.

-The Sour Mix.
-This is one of those mixers that you can either buy or DIY.
+The sour mix is one of those mixers that you can either buy or DIY.
 Making it yourself will also save money and takes maybe twenty minutes of your time.
-A single batch of the citrus-flavored syrup can handle more than a few rounds of Long Beach Teas and leave you with more to store for other drinks.
+A single batch of the citrus-flavored syrup can handle more than a few rounds of Long Beach teas and leave you with more to store for other drinks.

-The Cranberry Juice.
-With most of these "Tea" recipes, the last ingredient poured fills the glass.
-You might find yourself adding more than 1 ounce of cranberry and that will just sweeten the drink and dilute the alcohol a bit more.
+With most of these "tea" recipes, the last ingredient poured fills the glass.
+You might find yourself adding more than 1 ounce of cranberry juice and that will just sweeten the drink and dilute the alcohol a bit more.
 Yet, if you're using a really big glass, there's no need to fill it.

-Many of the tall glasses we use in our kitchens hold far more than the standard highball or collins glasses in bars.
+Many of the tall glasses used in kitchens hold far more than the standard highball or collins glasses in bars.
 Just because you can fill it to the rim doesn't mean you have to.
 Think of the drink's flavor balance over its volume and you'll enjoy your homemade cocktails just a little more.